knedliky/domo-everywhere-nodejs/README.md

 - [ ] Refactor project structure to separate concerns

 ## Support
-- This project utilised information documented on the [Domo Developer Portal](https://developer.domo.com/) including API documentation
+- This project utilised information documented on the [Domo Developer Portal](https://developer.domo.com/) including relevant API documentation and Domo Everywhere documentation
-- This project is not regularly maintained, so [Domo Central](https://www.domo.com/domo-central) is the best place to go for any specific questions, although please feel free to reach out with any questions or feedback!
+- This project is not regularly maintained, therefore, [Domo Central](https://www.domo.com/domo-central) is the best place to go for any specific questions, although please feel free to reach out with any questions or feedback!